-Tuxedo (Transactions for Unix, Extended for Distributed Operations) is a transaction monitor to manage distributed transaction processing in distributed computing environments.
+Tuxedo (Transactions for Unix, Extended for Distributed Operations) is a middleware platform to manage distributed transaction processing in distributed computing environments.

 For different programming languages and system, Tuxedo is used as transaction processing system or transaction-oriented middleware, or enterprise application server.

-Any company that is continuously changing and keeping an obsolete system (that cannot be changed easily) can create functionality and compatibility issues harmful to the success of the company.
+Any company is a continuous changing creature and therefore keeping and obsolete system (that cannot be changed easily) can create issues to the success of the company.

 Tuxedo's three main functions are: as middleware, to relay request and response communications between servers and clients; as a transaction processing (TP) monitor, to initiate, monitor, and terminate transactions; and, as a distributed TP monitor, to enable interaction between transaction participants on different machines and associated with different databases..